EEnterUI

 Don't

-• Override every component without a clear reason.
+• Override every component without a reason.

 • Hard-code colors when a token is available.